MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/discover-url-organization-web-api.md

 ## Global discovery service

 In addition to datacenter specific (regional) discovery services that are available on the 2011 (SOAP) endpoint and through the Web API, there is also a Web API only *global* discovery service that spans all operational datacenters.
-For information about the discovery service on the 2011 endpoint, see [Discovery Service](../org-service/discovery-service.md)
+For information about the regional discovery services on the 2011 endpoint, see [Regional discovery services](../org-service/discovery-service.md#regional-discovery-services)

 > [!NOTE]
 > It is recommended that users switch from the legacy regional discovery service (`https://disco.crm.dynamics.com`) to global discovery service (`https://globaldisco.crm.dynamics.com`).